mmamaev/timeboard/doc/source/quick_start.rst

     88

-**If an employee was on the staff from 01 Jan 2016 to 15 Jul 2017, how many years this person has worked for the company?**
+An employee was on the staff from 01 Jan 2016 to 15 Jul 2017. **How many years this person had worked for the company?**
 ::

     >>> clnd(('01 Jan 2016', '15 Jul 2017')).count_periods('A')